Barophobia/Windows_Scripts/readme.md

 - This doesn't disable Onedrive, to disable Onedrive completely use the Remove_OneDrive.ps1 script and disable the OneDrive GPO.

 ## How to import Local GPO's
+*Check the GPResult inside the GPO Folder to confirm you want to use these GPO's*

 - Download LGPO.exe from microsoft
 - Open an administrator Powershell instance in the LGPO folder
 - Import GPO's from the folder